CBOSS Corporation

-In February 2004, CBOSS acquired the online billing solutions subsidiary of Fujitsu Services Oy and its product - rtBilling (CBOSSrtb) prepaid billing system.
+In February 2004 CBOSS acquired the online billing solutions subsidiary of Fujitsu Services Oy and its product - rtBilling (CBOSSrtb) prepaid billing system.
 This system was used by several mobile operators: Britain O2, Australian Optus, Canadian Rogers, Austrian One GmbH and Columbian Colombia Movil.

 In 2008 CBOSS was selected by German MVNECO GmbH to provide IT infrastructure and IT solutions to implement mobile virtual network activities.

-In June 2019, CBOSS announced its expansion plans as it looks to add new clients in healthcare, government and education services.